Fix a Leak Week

 Sponsored by EPA’s WaterSense® program, Fix a Leak Week is an annual event that promotes water conservation by supporting utility customers as they chase down and repair leaks in their homes.

 “Leaks can account for nearly 10,000 gallons of water in an average home every year—the amount of water it takes to wash 300 loads of laundry,” said Lee Smith, Utilities Director for the City of Hendersonville.
 “As a WaterSense partner, we are encouraging consumers to find and fix leaks to save water in our community.”
 He explained fixing leaks can also save customers money on their water bills.

 To help save water for future generations, Hendersonville Water and Sewer is asking consumers to check, twist, and replace:

 - Check for leaks.
 Look for dripping faucets, showerheads, sprinklers, and other fixtures.
 Also check for toilets with silent leaks by putting a few drops of food coloring into the tank, waiting 10 minutes, and seeing if color appears in the bowl before you flush.
-Don’t forget to check irrigation systems and spigots.
+Toilet tank dye tablets can be picked up at City Hall (160 6th Avenue E) or City Operations (305 Williams Street) during regular business hours to help you ID leaks!
+Don’t forget to check irrigation systems and spigots, too.